StarRocks/docs/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/cast.md

 - If the SQL value exceeds the precision that is supported by JSON, the CAST function returns `NULL` to prevent an arithmetic overflow.

-- If the SQL value is `NULL`, the CAST function does not convert the SQL value `NULL` to a JSON value of `NULL`.
+- If the SQL value is `NULL`, the CAST function does not convert the SQL value of `NULL` to a JSON value of `NULL`.
 The return value is still an SQL value of `NULL`.

 When you convert a JSON value to an SQL value, take note of the following points: